Ricardo Semler: Semco 1990–2004

 As Semco grew, Ricardo Semler received a great deal of recognition.
-He was named Brazilian businessman of the year in 1990 and in 1992, and the World Economic Forum named him as one of the Global Leaders of Tomorrow.
+He was named Brazilian Businessman of the Year in 1990 and in 1992, and the World Economic Forum named him one of the Global Leaders of Tomorrow.
 A high-profile committee appointed by CIO Magazine featuring Tom Peters, Jim Champy and Michael Hammer selected Semco as one of the most successfully re-engineered companies in the world.
 The BBC included Semco in its series on Reengineering the Business for creating one of the most successful management structures in business.

 Other activities

 Semler has reduced his involvement in Semco in the past decade to pursue other activities.
 He wrote a book Maverick on his experience at Semco which became a worldwide bestseller in 1993.

 His second book, The Seven-Day Weekend: Changing the Way Work Works was published in 2003.

 He has appeared in the media around the world and speaks regularly to business schools, businesses and groups to promote his philosophy of industrial democracy.
 He has also been a visiting scholar at Harvard Business School.

 Semler has been Vice President of the Federation of Industries of Brazil and a member of SOS Atlantic Forest, the leading environmental defence organisation in Brazil.
 He founded The Ralston-Semler Foundation and the Lumiar School, a democratic school where children from 0 to 14 years old engage in projects of their interest.
 There are three such schools — one in the city of São Paulo and two in the vicinity of Campos do Jordão, in the state of São Paulo.